Novi Sad Vojvodina, Serbia Travel Guide

 Find them at traditional grill spots (ćevabdžinica).

-A flaky pastry filled with meat, cheese, spinach, or potato.
+A flaky pastry filled containing meat, cheese, spinach, or potato.
 A popular breakfast item.

 Available at bakeries (Pekara) throughout the city.

-Cabbage rolls filled with minced meat and rice, slow-cooked.
+Cabbage rolls filled with ground meat and rice, slow-cooked.
 This is a hearty, traditional dish.

 A staple of traditional Serbian cuisine.